onoltde/SC2002-Group-3/README.md

 This is a **BTO Management System (HMS)** designed for managing BTO applications using Object-Oriented Design principles.
 This project was developed as part of the **SC2002 Object-Oriented Design & Programming** course for AY24/25 Semester 2, FCS2, Group 3.

 ### Report
-- Please refer to Report.pdf for a detailed report on this project
+- Please refer to SC2002-FCS2-Grp3-Report.pdf in our github repository for a detailed report on this project

 ### UML diagrams
 - UML class diagram and Sequence diagram can be found in the UML diagram folder